 - APIs have become especially important to banks during the last couple of years, ever since the Revised Payment Service Directive (PSD2) came into effect across Europe in January 2018.
 This directive has expedited the development of APIs so that third parties such as fintech (financial technology) companies and online financial-services vendors are developing apps and services that can most benefit from the data they can now procure from financial institutions.

-- With consent driven data sharing architecture and more importantly with all the data being digitized over time be it identity (Aadhaar), bank records (internet banking) and even commerce (e-commerce sites and online trading); anything you would need w.r.t the customer is usually an API call away; provided the customer gives you consent.
+- With consent driven data sharing architecture and more importantly with all the data being digitized over time be it identity (Aadhaar), bank records (internet banking) and even commerce (e-commerce sites and online trading); anything you would need w.r.t the customer is usually an identity verification API call away; provided the customer gives you consent.

 - Your data could only be accessed when you use your debit or credit card for certain transactions through the payment processors.
 Hence unless you are officially validated, you can’t access an individual’s banking history.
 However, your banking data still found a way to get to other companies who could use it for their business promotion.
 The usage data of the customers can be used to automatically target customers with offers that they can be availed by using their bank card.